jyotshna068/Bank-Churn-App/README.md

-# Bank Customer Churn Prediction
+# 🏦 Bank Customer Churn Prediction using CatBoost & Streamlit

-## Overview
+## 📌 Overview

-This project predicts how likely a bank customer is churn using Machine Learning.
-The model is built using CatBoost and deployed with Streamlit.
+This project is an end-to-end Machine Learning application that predicts whether a bank customer is likely to churn (leave the bank) based on customer demographics, account information, and banking behavior.

+The model is trained using **CatBoost Classifier** with advanced feature engineering and is deployed as an interactive **Streamlit** web application.
+The application not only predicts churn probability but also categorizes customer risk, recommends retention strategies, and provides explainable AI insights using **SHAP (SHapley Additive Explanations)**.

+---

-## Features
+## 🚀 Features

-* Customer churn prediction
+* Predict customer churn probability in real time
-* Probability-based risk scoring
+* Customer risk categorization

-* Feature engineering
+  * 🟢 Low Risk
+  * 🟡 Moderate Risk
+  * 🟠 Medium Risk
+  * 🔴 High Risk
+* Personalized retention recommendations
-* SHAP explainability
+* Explainable AI using SHAP
 * Interactive Streamlit dashboard
+* Feature importance visualization
+* User-friendly interface for customer analysis

+---

+## 🛠️ Tech Stack

+* Python
+* Pandas
+* NumPy
+* CatBoost
+* Scikit-learn
+* SHAP
+* Matplotlib
+* Streamlit

+---

-## Dataset
+## 📂 Dataset

-Churn Modelling Dataset containing:
+Dataset: **Churn Modelling Dataset**

+Features include:

 * Credit Score
 * Geography